AuraWorx/MultiTenantSaaS/docs/database_schema.md

 - One alert configuration can have many alerts
 - One alert belongs to one alert configuration
 - One alert belongs to one organization

+## Infrastructure Inventory Relations
+- One infrastructure item belongs to one organization
+- One infrastructure item is created by one user

 ## Schema Creation and Updates